-OTX-TIC (intracanalicular travoprost implant)
+OTX-TIC (travoprost implant)

-OTX-TIC is our product candidate for glaucoma patients in need of a more significant reduction in IOP and ocular hypertension.
+OTX-TIC (travoprost implant) is our product candidate for the treatment of patients with moderate to severe glaucoma and ocular hypertension.
 OTX-TIC is a bioresorbable hydrogel implant incorporating travoprost that is designed to be administered by a physician as an intracameral injection with an initial target duration of drug release of four to six months.
-Preclinical studies to date have demonstrated reduction of IOP and pharmacokinetics in the aqueous humor that suggest a pharmacodynamic response of IOP reduction in humans.
-Our investigational new drug application, or IND, for our U.S. trial became effective in the first quarter of 2018.
-We initiated an open-label, proof-of-concept Phase 1 clinical trial in the United States in the second quarter of 2018, with our first patient having been dosed more than nine months ago.
-This clinical trial is a multi-center, open-label, dose-escalation, proof-of-concept study designed to evaluate the safety, durability, tolerability, and efficacy of OTX-TIC in patients with primary open-angle glaucoma or ocular hypertension.
-We anticipate presenting initial results from this clinical trial at the Association of Research and Vision of Ophthalmology meeting in April 2019.
+Preclinical studies to date have demonstrated reduction of IOP and pharmacokinetics in the aqueous humor that suggest a pharmacodynamic response of IOP lowering in humans.
+We initiated a Phase 1 clinical trial outside the United States in the third quarter of 2017 to assess safety and obtain initial efficacy data, but have not enrolled any patients in this clinical trial as of February 28, 2018.
+The trial is a prospective, single-center study designed to evaluate the safety, efficacy, durability and tolerability of OTX-TIC compared to topical travoprost (eye drops) in up to 20 patients with open-angle glaucoma or ocular hypertension.
+We submitted an investigational new drug application, or IND, in the first quarter of 2018 and expect to initiate a second Phase 1 trial in the United States in the first half of 2018.